danguita/dotfiles/README.md

 These are not regular Vim files, they depend on [Janus Vim distribution](https://github.com/carlhuda/janus), which provides a master `.vimrc` file and tons of auto-managed plugins.

+* `janus-plugins` contains all additional vim plugins that are loaded within Janus.
+It is auto-generated using a command [ike this](https://gist.github.com/2436641).

 ### Zsh
 `.zshrc`